Types of mattresses explained

 Article navigation

-The type of mattress you choose can affect your sleep quality.
-No single mattress type is suitable for everyone.
-Sleep is personal and unique to each individual.
-What one person finds comfortable, someone else may find uncomfortable.
+There’s not one type of mattress that suits everyone since sleep is personal and different for each person.
+What feels comfortable for one person might be uncomfortable for someone else.
 But weighing up the pros and cons of each type of mattress will help you decide which best suits your needs.

 Sprung mattresses